8717 Wolf Valley Drive

 ESS 3.3.1 Climate describes patterns of typical weather conditions over different scales and variations; historical weather patterns can be analyzed.ESS 3.3.2 2.
 A variety of weather hazards result from natural process; humans cannot eliminate weather-related hazards but can reduce their impacts.

-While exploring the night sky, the moon, and planets in our solar system, students learn about light-creating and light-reflecting bodies; why some objects are brighter than others; how the moon, planets, and other celestial bodies move in relation to each other; and what happens when objects collide.
+While exploring the night sky and planets in our solar system, students learn about light-creating and light-reflecting bodies; why some objects are brighter than others; and how we know so much about stars even though we have never been to any of them!

 From motion and gravity to weather and climate, students learn about a range of Earth and space science concepts while exploring the night sky, viewing Earth from space, and venturing out into the solar system.